 Livingston County Historical Society

 According to Livingston County Historical Society: Its Beginning and Some Later Years, by J. Paul Yost, published in 1985, the origins of the society can be found at a Kiwanis Club meeting that took place on September 25, 1924.
 At that meeting a presentation was given on early Native American history in Livingston County.
 A motion was made following the presentation which called for the creation of a committee dedicated to the preservation of local history.
 A certificate of incorporation was subsequently filed with the State of Illinois and the Livingston County Historical Society was formally chartered.
-In March of 1925 a meeting of all interested parties was called and a permanent organization was started.
+Soon afterwards, a meeting of all interested parties was called and a permanent organization was started.

 The Rev. Dr. John H. Ryan was elected as the first president of the society.
 A constitution and by-laws were adopted at later meetings and plans were discussed, approved, and put into action to make the society an integral part of Livingston County's efforts to discover and preserve local history.